hamidgasmi/clean-architecture-node/README.md

         }
     ```
 - Public methods: fail fast by using guards 1st. (defensive programming)
-- Apply Functional programming principles:
-    - Avoid mutation (keep objects immutable): save you from concurrency issues, temporal coupling, etc.
-    - Use Pure functions (honest signatures):
-        - Avoid side effects (throwing an exception is a side effect)
-        - Avoid dihonest signatures (throwing an exception makes the function dishonest)
-        - Avoid shared states (pass parameters instead of using global variables)
-        - Catch recoverable exceptions (system and user exceptions)
-    - Use Function Composition
-    - Use Declarative code instead of Imperative code
 - CQS principle
     - Tester-Doer pattern: if we want to allow users of our api to avoid dealing with exceptions, then provide a tester property.